VoronDesign/VoronUsers/printer_mods/iblue/TophatExtractor/README.md

 # Modifications

 You can use either the STEP file or edit it on OnShape (See https://cad.onshape.com/documents/acde9c61a85e1d2c4963eee0).
+Please not that the part is licensed under the GPL.
+If you publish an STL, please also publish an updated STEP file.
+If you sell this part, you need to publish your modifications.

+# License

+Copyright (C) 2022 Iblue van Lyt

+This part is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This part is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+There is a copy of the GNU General Public License in the root of this repository.